 - When the import is complete, you might see a message asking if you want to delete or keep the photos on your iDevice

-- Click Delete Items to remove the photos or select Keep Items so they remain on the device
+- Click Delete Items to remove the pictures or select Keep Items, so they remain on the device

 - When you select Keep Items, you’ll need to delete them manually from your iDevice